Jadoiconic/Jadoiconic/README.md

 # Hey, I'm Mustapha Iconic

 # 💫 About Me:
-🎓 I have completed the full-stack web curriculum at , a remote software development school.<br><br>🔭 Currently, I’m looking to collaborate on and contribute to open-source projects 🥅.<br><br>👨‍💻 I’m currently buildind some side project and learning some high level programming skills🌍️.<br><br>👯 I’m looking to collaborate and contributing to open source projects😄.<br><br>🤔 I’m looking for to Reach out to people who share similar interests or who share the same enthusiasm 🌱.<br><br>💬 Ask me about **Frontend-Web design, Full-stack applications, Mobile App**✨️..<br><br>📫 How to reach me: iconicmustapha@gmail.com.<br><br>⚡ Fun fact: I love listening to music 🎧 , playing  Guitar🎵
+🎓 I have completed Front-end curriculum at , a remote software development school.<br><br>🔭 Currently, I’m looking to collaborate on and contribute to open-source projects 🥅.<br><br>👨‍💻 I’m currently buildind some side project and learning some high level programming skills🌍️.<br><br>👯 I’m looking to collaborate and contributing to open source projects😄.<br><br>🤔 I’m looking for to Reach out to people who share similar interests or who share the same enthusiasm 🌱.<br><br>💬 Ask me about **Frontend-Web design, Full-stack applications, Mobile App**✨️..<br><br>📫 How to reach me: iconicmustapha@gmail.com.<br><br>⚡ Fun fact: I love listening to music 🎧 , playing  Guitar🎵

 ## 🌐 Socials: